Archdiocese of Indianapolis: 1944 to 1980

 Joseph Ritter, who had served as auxiliary bishop and vicar general for the Diocese of Indianapolis, succeeded Chartrand as bishop in March 1934.
 In 1937, Ritter ordered the racial integration of three girls' schools in the diocese, opening enrollment for all female students.
 In 1942, he integrated the Catholic high school in Evansville.

 In October 1944, Pope Pius XII elevated the Diocese of Indianapolis to the Archdiocese of Indianapolis.
-The pope named Ritter as the first archbishop of Indianapolis.
+Ritter was the first archbishop.
 At the same time, the pope founded the Dioceses of Evansville and Lafayette, taking their territories from the new archdiocese.
 In 1946, Ritter left Indianapolis to become archbishop of Saint Louis.

-Archbishop Paul Schulte, formerly bishop of the Diocese of Leavenworth, led the archdiocese from 1946 until 1970.
-He built three high schools in the Indianapolis area and 17 churches in the archdiocese.
+Archbishop Paul Schulte led the archdiocese from 1946 until 1970.
+He supervised construction of three high schools in the Indianapolis area and 17 churches in the archdiocese.
 On December 17, 1956, the Vatican erected the Diocese of Gary from the territory of the archdiocese.
 Schulte resigned as archbishop in 1970.
 Auxiliary Bishop George Biskup from the Archdiocese of Dubuque became archbishop of Indianapolis in 1970.
-He established the first priests senate in order to expedite decisions and encourage communications between the archbishop and his priests.
+He established the first priests' senate in order to expedite decisions and encourage communications between the archbishop and his priests.

 1980 to 2000

 Auxiliary Bishop Edward T. O'Meara of Saint Louis, installed as archbishop of Indianapolis in 1980, reorganized the archdiocesan offices and consolidated them into one location at the Catholic Center.
-O'Meara was also concerned about the shortage of priests within the archdiocese.
-Although the archbishop did not believe that ordination of female clergy was a solution, he appointed women to key roles.
-O'Meara also opposed abortion rights for women and supported the needs of the poor.
+O'Meara opposed abortion rights for women and supported the needs of the poor.
 The archdiocese celebrated its 150th anniversary in 1984.